 These are lofty promises.
 Those who have been invested in AA swear these promises are realized.
 Many newcomers wonder how long-time members can make these claims when sober members are still acting out.

-Having such expections can lead to a let down.
+Having such expectations can lead to a letdown.
 One such expectation: Sobriety will resolve all the issues that addiction has caused.
 Initially, newcomers see hope in what long-time members offer.
-Newcomers may well see AA old timers, who have been sober for a decade, in a glorified light; it is as if they are meeting a guru for the first time.
+Newcomers may well see AA old-timers, who have been sober for a decade, in a glorified light; it is as if they are meeting a guru for the first time.
 The glorified image may soon fade when the glorified makes mistakes and displays natural human emotions.

 This happens for a number of reasons.
 First, the newly recovering individual has the expectation of near perfection.
 Think of how quickly we lambaste those in religious or political authority who fall short.
 But who doesn't, at times, behave hypocritically?
 Having such an unrealistic expectation pushes the newcomer to pose the question: "If they're sober, why are they still jerks?"